Kong/developer.konghq.com/app/_how-tos/get-started-with-gateway.md

 ### Validate key authentication

-[Sync your decK](#apply-configuration) file, then let's try to access the Service without providing the key:
+[Sync your decK file](#apply-configuration), then try to access the Service without providing the key:

 ```sh
 curl -i http://localhost:8000/mock/anything